zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 }
 ```

-I first followed the experience of the AP635 series with **admin/ device serial number ** to call the login api, and found that it failed.
+I first followed the experience of the AP635 series with **admin/ device serial number ** to call the login api, and found that it failed.<br>
 Just when I thought my research was over, I tried calling the login api with **admin/admin** and successfully returned sid!

-So we found a hard-coded login credentials vulnerability that applies to all AP21 series.
+So we found a hard-coded login credentials vulnerability that applies to all AP21 series.<br>
 ## 4 Vulnerability exploitation

-Now let's start combining all the vulnerabilities to get the root shell of the device.
+Now let's start combining all the vulnerabilities to get the root shell of the device.<br>
 ### 4.1 Upload any file

-Run the upgrade-modem management command to upload any file to the /tmp/modem_img directory of the system.
+Run the upgrade-modem management command to upload any file to the /tmp/modem_img directory of the system.<br>

-The arbitrary file movement vulnerability can be exploited to move files in the /tmp/modem_img directory anywhere on the device.
+The arbitrary file movement vulnerability can be exploited to move files in the /tmp/modem_img directory anywhere on the device.<br>

-This allows you to upload any file to any location in the system.
+This allows you to upload any file to any location in the system.<br>

-.
+.<br>
 There is a small problem.
-After the upgrade-modem management command uploadfiles, the files are deleted immediately, leaving no time to move them.
+After the upgrade-modem management command uploadfiles, the files are deleted immediately, leaving no time to move them.<br>

-Therefore, I implemented an http server in python to control the file transfer rate, so that after the upgrade-modem management command was executed to upload the file, the file would take a long time to download.
+Therefore, I implemented an http server in python to control the file transfer rate, so that after the upgrade-modem management command was executed to upload the file, the file would take a long time to download.<br>

-This gives us plenty of time to move the files.
+This gives us plenty of time to move the files.<br>
 ### 4.2 Execute any system command

-We can already upload any file anywhere on the system.
+We can already upload any file anywhere on the system.<br>

-.
+.<br>
 Let's start with a bit of code in the /aruba/bin/usb_modem_debug file:

 ```